-The flow models for the 2018 data year are shown below for specific regions.
-The global model uses 2020 data.
+The flow models for the 2020 data year are shown below.

 For a description of the methodology, view the following publications:

 Close to 21 million tonnes of primary copper were mined in 2020, and almost 28 million tonnes of semi-fabricated products, such as tubes, sheets and wires were produced using a combination of primary (mined) and secondary (recycled) copper.
 The recycling of scrap from fabrication and end of life products in 2020 contributed to 28 percent of the production of semi-fabricated products.
 This is the recycling input rate.

 See here for a detailed background on the development of the model.

 China is the world’s largest producer of copper that is refined, semi-finished and fabricated for end-use products, making it a valuable contributor to the global copper value chain.
-China produced 12.05 million tonnes of end-use copper products in 2018, and close to 4 million tonnes of copper were recycled.
+China produced 11.87 million tonnes of end-use copper products in 2020, and just over 3 million tonnes of copper were recycled.

 See here for further analysis of the Chinese copper cycle.